 The Queensland Government does not promote participation in Schoolies but seeks to enhance the safety and responsible behaviour of school-leavers at Safer Schoolies locations and to minimise disruption to local communities.
 As part of the Safer Schoolies Initiative, a range of safety and support services will be provided at the key Schoolies destinations in Queensland.

-Each Safer Schoolies location has its own access requirements, but all require proof of student photo ID to take advantage of the free activities and safety responses being offered.
-To find out more information visit Access and Identification.
+Each Safer Schoolies location has its own access requirements, but all require proof of student photo ID to take advantage of the free activities and support services available.
+Visit Access and Identification for more information.

 Police, emergency services, security, volunteers and officials will maintain a highly visible presence, providing schoolies with medical assistance, general support and advice.

 Safety initiatives include wristbands or photo ID for identification, street patrols, walk-home services, schoolies-only areas, free water and medical assistance.
 The Red Frogs Australia Chaplaincy Network also provides support to schoolies in accommodation venues.

 Volunteers play a vital role in helping to keep school leavers safe.
 All volunteers have a Blue Card, agree to a code of conduct and receive training.

 Here are some tips and advice for preparing your children for Schoolies.